-Managing website content in AnQi CMS, we often encounter such situations: articles imported from outside, comments submitted by users, or code generated by rich text editors may contain various HTML tags.These tags may be necessary at times, but more often than not, they may disrupt the page layout, introduce unnecessary styles, and even pose potential security risks.removetagsandstriptagsThey can help us easily remove specific or all HTML tags from HTML content, ensuring that the content is displayed in the way we expect.
+In Anqi CMS, when managing website content, we often encounter situations where articles imported from outside, comments submitted by users, or code generated by rich text editors may contain various HTML tags.These tags are sometimes necessary, but more often, they may disrupt the page layout, introduce unnecessary styles, and even pose potential security risks. 幸运的是,AnQiCMS provides two very practical template filters -removetagsandstriptagsThey can help us easily remove specific or all HTML tags from HTML content, ensuring that the content is displayed in the way we expect.

 Understanding HTML tags in the content.

-Before we delve into a detailed explanation of these two filters, let's first review why these HTML tags exist in the content.
-Typically, these tags come from:
+Before we delve into the detailed introduction of these two filters, let's first review why these HTML tags exist in the content.
+Usually, these tags come from:

-• Rich Text Editor:When we use the visual editor to edit content in the background, operations such as bold, italic, inserting images, and setting titles will generate the corresponding HTML tags in the background.
+• Rich text editor:When we use the visual editor to edit content in the background, operations such as bold, italic, inserting images, setting titles, and so on will generate the corresponding HTML tags in the background.

-• Content Import:Content collected or imported from other platforms or websites often carries the original HTML structure.
+• Content Import:Content imported from other platforms or websites often brings the original HTML structure.

-• User Submission:If a website allows users to submit content containing HTML (such as comments, forum posts), various tags may appear.
+• User Submission:If the website allows users to submit content containing HTML (such as comments, forum posts), various tags may appear.

-its usage is very intuitive.
-Suppose you have a file namedarticleContentThe variable contains the HTML article content, and you want to display a plain text summary on the list page.
-You can use it like this:
+Its usage is very intuitive.
+Suppose you have a namedarticleContentThe variable contains HTML content of an article, and you want to display a plain text summary on the list page, you can use it like this:

 <p>{{ articleContent|striptags }}</p>

-In this example,articleContentof all<p>/<img>/<strong>All tags will be removed, and the output will be pure text.
+In this example,articleContentAll of<p>/<img>/<strong>All tags will be removed, and the output will be pure text.

-If you have a lot of content to process, or in one block{% filter %}to process content in bulk, you can also use it like thisstriptags:
+If you need to process a lot of content, or in a block{% filter %}you can also use this method to process it in bulkstriptags:

 {% filter striptags %}